albertoandreottiATgmail/regression/README.md

 + Some work with graphlab and scikit-learn.

 Cheatsheet
-# switch to homework virtual environment
++ switch to homework virtual environment, workon regression
-workon regression